There has been code provided throughout the course in live code

 mlr_pipeops

-## Keys: boxcox, branch, chunk, classbalancing, classifavg, classweights,
+## Keys: adas, blsmote, boxcox, branch, chunk, classbalancing, classifavg,

 ## imputemedian, imputemode, imputeoor, imputesample, kernelpca,